Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s actually very simple to launch this reverse charging feature on the Galaxy S10 phones:

-- First, go to the main display on the phone and pull down the Settings menu from the top of the screen, above the notification panel.
+- Go to the main display on the phone and pull down the Settings menu from the top of the screen.
+It’s located above the notification panel.

 - Then scroll down until you see the Wireless PowerShare icon in the Settings menu.
 If for some reason you don’t see that icon, tap on the Menu icon that’s on the top right corner of the screen, and then tap on the Button Order to add the Wireless PowerShare icon